Vatsal565/desktop-assistant/readme.md

 ### Conclusion

 The Voice Assistant project aims to enhance user productivity and convenience by providing a versatile and intuitive interface for performing various tasks using voice commands.
 Whether you're a tech enthusiast exploring the capabilities of voice recognition or someone looking for practical solutions to streamline daily activities, the Voice Assistant offers a compelling solution.

-### Disclaimer

-While the Voice Assistant strives to provide a reliable and efficient user experience, it may encounter limitations or unforeseen issues in certain scenarios.
-Users are advised to use the assistant responsibly and understand that it may require further refinement for optimal performance in all use cases.